unforswearing/todo_markup.js/README.md

 - Output other elements to the console or file (notes, highlights, urls).
 - Generate an AST-like json object.
 - Output or save full Todo file as Markdown instead of HTML.
+- Come up with a name that is easier to type

 <br />